Personal profile

 Bullying, sexual harassment, systemic bias, work precarity, long hours and low pay are relatively unregulated, providing a working environment no other industry would tolerate.
 The Film and Television Charity made waves with their first Looking Glass Report in 2020 which found that 63% of both freelance and full-time workers seriously considered leaving the industry, and over half have contemplated suicide due to these problems.
 Covid, strikes and the cost of living crisis have exacerbated these pre-existing issues, which has produced an unsustainable situation for both workers and companies.

-Whilst report after report surfaces outlining the problems, my project will be the first to investigate solutions from a managerial point of view, using case studies of companies that provide a nurturing and equitable work environment and positive leadership techniques that result in better wellbeing, more creativity and higher profits.
+Whilst report after report surfaces outlining the problems, my project will be the first to investigate solutions from a leadership point of view, using interviews from leaders and case studies of companies that provide a nurturing and equitable work environment and positive leadership techniques that result in better wellbeing, more creativity and higher profits.

 Expertise related to UN Sustainable Development Goals